Schedule Monday - Friday 830AM- 430PM

 Conduct literature searches.

-Ongoing responsibility for hiring and supervising 10 or more casual employees at any one time.
+Ongoing responsibility for supervising up to 9 casual employees at any one time.

 Provide orientation and show procedures to others.